Child Protection and Safeguarding Policy

 9 Staff training

-9.2 Staff at Stoke Primary School will;
+9.2 Staff at Stoke Primary School will provide CPD for leaders and staff through the following

 10 Safer Recruitment